Financial help for seniors: 25 essential resources

 Many seniors want to continue to live independently in their own homes but may need assistance with everyday activities like cooking and shopping.
 Thankfully, many community-based programs help seniors who are living by themselves.

-18. Meals on Wheels
+Meals on Wheels

-19. AmeriCorps Seniors
+AmeriCorps Seniors

 AmeriCorps Seniors are volunteer workers who are seniors themselves.
 They help with a variety of programs, such as offering assistance with daily tasks as well as providing much-needed companionship to seniors.

-20. National PACE Association
+National PACE Association

-21. ADA Paratransit
+ADA Paratransit

-22. National Adult Day Services Association
+National Adult Day Services Association

 The National Adult Day Services Association (NADSA) has centers nationwide that offer numerous services to individuals who want to remain living within the community.
 These health and social services provide supervised care outside of the home during the daytime to seniors.
 Additionally, these adult day care centers can also be a more cost-effective solution.

-Benefits Programs for Seniors with Pets
+Benefits programs for seniors with pets

 For seniors, owning a pet can provide a level of companionship that is essential to health and well-being.
 But owning a pet is costly, and some owners may find themselves worrying about how to get help with vet bills, pet food costs, and vaccinations.
 Thankfully, there are plenty of organizations that provide financial help for seniors with pets.

-23. Elder Paws Senior Dog Foundation
+Elder Paws Senior Dog Foundation

-Elder Paws Senior Dog Foundation is a nonprofit that strives to make a positive impact on both people, veterans, and senior dogs in their community through the implementation of their innovative programs.
+Elder Paws Senior Dog Foundation is a nonprofit that strives to make a positive impact on people, veterans, and senior dogs in their community through the implementation of their innovative programs.

-24. The Humane Society
+The Humane Society

 The Humane Society offers a comprehensive list of resources by state that can help when you are having trouble affording your pet.
 Aside from assistance with spaying and neutering, these organizations offer support with vaccinations, medications, vet care, and pet food.

-25. Best Friends Animal Society
+Best Friends Animal Society

 Best Friends Animal Society is a nonprofit organization that offers low-cost spay and neuter services, adoption, and educational programs for pet owners.
 They also have a database of state and national resources that offer extra financial aid for pet owners.

-Read about how others are using the power of crowdfunding to quickly raise money for seniors needing financial assistance.
+Read about how others are using the power of crowdfunding to raise money for seniors needing financial assistance.

 Elderly Couple Injured in House Fire